 On Monday the Trump Administration released its Fiscal Year (FY) 2021 budget request which totals $4.8 trillion.
 The proposal includes significant nondefense discretionary cuts including a nine percent cut to the Department of Health and Human Services (HHS) and its agencies.
 The proposed budget does, however, include $906 million to extend the Certified Community Behavioral Health Clinic (CCBHC) demonstration program as well as $225 million in CCBHC expansion grants.
 These funds would enable CCBHCs to continue offering the full range of required mental health and addiction treatment services.
 Despite the positive signal of support for CCBHCs, the budget also includes major cuts to Medicaid and other critical behavioral health programs that would significantly harm Americans living with mental illness and addiction.

-National Council for Behavioral Health President and CEO Chuck Ingoglia released a statement affirming that “We applaud the White House and bipartisan leaders in Congress for their continued efforts to expand access to high-quality addiction and mental health treatment.
+National Council for Mental Wellbeing President and CEO Chuck Ingoglia released a statement affirming that “We applaud the White House and bipartisan leaders in Congress for their continued efforts to expand access to high-quality addiction and mental health treatment.
 Much work remains to ensure that every American has access to life-saving treatment available at CCBHCs and we are grateful for the bipartisan support that has brought us this far.”

 It is important to remember that this is a proposal and represents President Trump and his Administration’s goals and priorities but is not likely to be enacted into law as written.
 Congressional appropriators do not have an obligation to enact the President’s budget and are considering their own priorities and calculations.
 Members of Congress are currently working on their budget by engaging with stakeholders, including the National Council, on their requests.
 We anticipate that appropriations committee hearings will be completed by the end of March and that subcommittee markups will begin in April.